Economic nationalism: Criticism

-Consumer preference for local goods gives local producers monopoly power, affording them the ability to lift prices to extract greater profits.
-Firms that produce locally produced goods can charge a premium for that good.
-Consumers who favor products by local producers may end up being exploited by profit-maximizing local producers.
-For example; a protectionist policy in America placed tariffs on foreign cars, giving local producers (Ford and GM market) market power that allowed them to raise the price of cars, which negatively affected American consumers who faced fewer choices and higher prices.
-Locally produced goods can attract a premium if consumers show a preference towards it, so firms have an incentive to pass foreign goods off as local goods if foreign goods have cheaper costs of production than local goods.

-Raymond Leslie Buell criticized economic nationalism, arguing that it contributed to competition and warfare between states as they were motivated to annex territory containing resources, markets and seaports.
+One critical view of economic nationalism is that of Harry Binswanger, an American professor and Objectivist author.
+Writing for Capitalism Magazine, he argued that consumer preference for local goods gives local producers monopoly power, affording them the ability to lift prices to extract greater profits, and firms that produce locally produced goods can charge a premium for that good.
+He concluded that consumers who favor products by local producers may end up being exploited by profit-maximizing local producers, and that locally produced goods can attract a premium if consumers show a preference towards it, so firms have an incentive to pass foreign goods off as local goods if foreign goods have cheaper costs of production than local goods.
+In one example provided by Daniel J. Ikenson for the American libertarian think tank Cato Institute, a protectionist policy in the United States placed tariffs on foreign cars, giving local producers (Ford and GM market) market power that allowed them to raise the price of cars, which he said negatively affected American consumers who faced fewer choices and higher prices.
+An old criticism of economic nationalism dating back to the late 1920s is that of American social scientist Raymond Leslie Buell, who argued that it contributed to competition and warfare between states as they were motivated to annex territory containing resources, markets and seaports.